AN1CO/property-listings/README.md

 A new route can be added for a `details` page when a card is clicked on and redirected to a page with more info on that property

 ### Tests

+##### Listings.test

+Testing:
+- it is a list, to maintain accessibility
+- That is is receiving the data and displaying the multiple items

+##### Listing.test

+Testing:
+- All part of the card is displaying the translated data correctly
+- button functionality

 ### To Do
 - create a fallback image for when an image is broken/missing